Table of Contents

 You must ensure that the questions you are posing are appropriate if you want to get the most from consumer feedback.
 You may ask other kinds of questions in addition to open-ended ones to obtain more detailed answers regarding your customers' interactions with your brand.
+According to a study by McKinsey & Company, 70% of buying experiences are solely based on the sentiments and feelings a customer feels during their whole buying process.

 Customer satisfaction survey questions based on usage of products